Pricing hub

 Avoid if

-Avoid Grok as the default team standard if the buyer needs the most mature connector ecosystem, the widest workplace adoption pattern, or a procurement path already standardized on Microsoft, Google, OpenAI, or Anthropic.
+Avoid Grok as the default team standard if the buyer needs the most mature connector ecosystem, a fully proven customer-contact channel, or a procurement path already standardized on Microsoft, Google, OpenAI, or Anthropic.

 Next compare: ChatGPT vs Grok